fenok/react-router-typesafe-routes/README.md

 -   We can return `undefined` as `TOut` instead of throwing an error.
 -   We can work with multiple keys with the same name in search string.

-These objects can be constructed manually, but the recommended approach is to use one of the built-in helpers.
-You should only construct them manually if you're hitting some limitations of type helpers.
+Normally, you should use the built-in helpers for constructing these objects.
+Manual construction should only be used if you're hitting some limitations.

 #### Type helpers